-CSR Training Best Practices for Improving CXIn recent years, CSR training initiatives have been put under the microscope for determining if the training initiatives have had a positive impact on FCR, call resolution and Csat.
+CSR Training Best Practice for Improving CXIn recent years, CSR training initiatives have been put under the microscope for determining if the training initiatives have had a positive impact on FCR, call resolution and Csat.
 It is no longer acceptable to assume that training efforts are working to improve customer experience.
 SQM’s FCR research shows that there have been few organizations that can empirically prove that, as a result of their CSR training efforts, their FCR, call resolution and Csat has improved.

 The following are CSR training best practices that help improve FCR and call resolution: